Common Student Loan Mistakes to Avoid

 3. Taking Out Private Loans

-How to avoid it: If you’ve maxed out your scholarships, grants and federal loans, and you still need more money to pay for college, it’s time to look at a more affordable school or consider taking on a job while you’re in school to make up that gap.
+Help to avoid it: If you’ve maxed out your scholarships, grants and federal loans, and you still need more money to pay for college, it’s time to consider looking at a more affordable school or consider taking on a job while you’re in school to make up that gap.